View this document as: a single page | multiple pages.

 identity API

-A protected API accessed by an RP to access the attributes of a specific subscriber.
+A protected API that is accessed by an RP to retrieve the attributes of a specific subscriber.

 A category that conveys the degree of confidence that the subject’s claimed identity is their real identity.